BKovsky/PELE-TWO/README.md

 ## Welcome to PELE-TWO
 This website stands as a documentary ressource for all those who proceed a degree in either electrical installation or electrical planification.
 Ideally destinated to those who follows a swiss formation that leads to a Certificat Federal of capacity.
-But probably usefull for a lot of others out there.
+But probably also usefull to a lot of other people out there.

+This website is edited with the Github page editor.
+It is divided in several chapters, each one of these corresponding to a topic within the electrical planification formation.

 You can use the [editor on GitHub](https://github.com/BKovsky/PELE2/edit/main/README.md) to maintain and preview the content for your website in Markdown files.